 At the Battle of Oxcross, Walder’s heir, Stevron, gets killed.
 The Freys continue fighting for Robb Stark.
 Lord Roose Bolton marries one of Walder’s granddaughters, Walda Frey, as the lord had promised to pay Roose silver in the weight of his granddaughter.
 The War of the Five Kings continues, and Renly Baratheon rises to claim the Iron Throne.
 Tragedy strikes as Renly lose his life to Stannis Baratheon’s fire priestess, Melisandre.

-Word gets to Walder that Robb stark has married Jeyne Westerling, and in anger, Ser Ryman Frey withdraws House Frey’s army from the king.
+Word gets to Walder that Robb stark has married Jeyne Westerling, breaking an oath, and in anger, Ser Ryman Frey withdraws House Frey’s army from the king.
 Walder sends his sons Lame Lothar and Black Walder to seek a renegotiation, and because Edmure got prevented from marrying one of Walder’s daughters, Robb makes new marriage pacts to wed him to Roslin Frey.

 Walder agrees to the new terms, but unknown to Robb, he secretly connives with Lord Tywin Lannister and Bolton.
-When Robb attends Edmure’s wedding as a guest, Walder breaches the code of hospitality, and on the wedding night, a massacre, which will be known as the Red Wedding, ensues.
+When Robb attends the wedding of Edmure as a guest, Walder breaches the code of hospitality, and on the wedding night, a massacre, which will be known as the Red Wedding, ensues.
 Walder swears loyalty to Joffrey, and his second son, Emmon, becomes the lord of Riverrun.
 Later, Merrett and Petyr Frey get hanged by the Brotherhood without Banners at Oldstones.

 After Robb and Catelyn’s death, Walder Frey sends ravens to King’s Landing, claiming several lands.
 Ser Daven Lannister, the warden of the west, gets promised to a Frey girl as an agreement for helping Tywin defeat Robb.
 Walder gets criticized by the sparrows for killing his guests.
 Later, his son and new heir, Ryman, gets hanged while returning from the siege of Riverrun, and Jaime tells Walder Rivers to hand over the captives taken by the Freys during the Red Wedding.
 Meanwhile, Edmure gets tasked by Jaime to make his uncle give up Riverrun for the sake of his unborn child, and the castle eventually falls to Jaime.